 “Based on the agreement reached between USG and the university, there was mutual understanding that USG would not be actively supporting any legislative efforts at the General Assembly on this issue,” Lombardo wrote in an email.

-USG agreed not to campaign (by testifying at the CGA, for example) in future years unless the board expands to 25 or more members, at which time USG would revisit the deal, Byrd said.
-The entire amendment is voided if more student trustees are added to the board.
+USG agreed not to campaign (by testifying at the CGA for example) in future years unless the board expands to 25 or more members, at which time USG would revisit the deal, Byrd said.
+The entire amendment is voided if more any student trustees are added to the board.

-USG would not testify against bills for more student trustees or ask any legislators to stop pushing for the bill, Byrd said.
+Byrd emphasized that USG would not testify against bills for more student trustees or ask any legislators to stop pushing for the bill.

 UConn President Susan Herbst praised the new proposal in an article by UConn Today, university administration’s official publication: